 The Big Data in Architectural Research Lab conducts multidisciplinary research related to architecture and urban environments based on the collection and analysis of big data.
 The lab is capable of collection, processing, and analysis of physical, spatial, functional, visual, and semantic data.
-The equipment includes: mobile meteorological stations, radiation meters, advanced photography and recording equipment, a professional book scanner, reproduction equipment, high-capacity computers, and various software used for data analysis and for performance simulations.
+The equipment includes: mobile meteorological stations, shortwave and longwave radiometers, advanced photography and recording equipment, a high-capacity scanner for printed media, reproduction equipment, high-capacity computers and storage servers, and a wide variety of software used for data collection and analysis, performance simulations, and media processing.

 Although these data types are produced according to different research procedures that stem from separate fields of knowledge, the distinction that exists in contemporary architectural research is artificial, and indicates the limitations of traditional research methods, rather than inherent features of the research field itself.

-The ability to centralize and manage multiple kinds of data in one lab, when the data’s collection methods stem from diverse scientific methods (exact sciences, social sciences, and the humanities), creates an unprecedented opportunity to uncover new connections and links between different aspects of architectural research.
+The ability to centralize and manage multiple kinds of data in a single lab that is capable of collecting and processing data stemming from diverse scientific methods (exact sciences, social sciences, and the humanities), creates an unprecedented opportunity to uncover new connections and links between different aspects of architectural research.
 This ability is almost completely lacking in traditional research methods in the field.

 The lab serves to promote architectural and spatial research in a wide array of subjects related to the use of big data, among them: